 26. Collaborate.
 If there are blogs you admire, consider approaching the blogger and asking if they’d like to collaborate on a project.
 You might jointly hold a themed week of content, collaborate together on a recipe video, which you both promote to your respective audiences.

 27. Host a competition.
-Competitions are a FAB way of reaching new people, especially if you list your competitions on popular competition websites such as Moneysavingexpert and Loqax.
+Competitions are a FAB way of reaching new people and growing your audience, especially if you list your competitions on popular competition websites such as Moneysavingexpert.
 Those visitors might not stick around, but you never know!

 28. Showcase your top articles: one way to convert one-off visitors into readers is to showcase your best articles.
 Create a set of links in your sidebar to your most popular or most commented on posts, or use a word tag cloud to show readers at a glance what your site is about.

 29. Pictures, pictures, pictures.
 The Internet is a visual medium, and is becoming ever-more so.
-Add pictures, make pictures, share pictures.
+So if you want to grow your blog traffic, pictures, make pictures, share pictures.
 If you can’t take great photos, use a photo download service – check out Unsplash, DepositPhotos and Shutterstock, all of which are great image libraries.

 30. Guest Post.
 If you’re a new blogger, one of the biggest things that depresses your search rankings is the number of links pointing to your site.
 One of the most useful ways to do this is by posting on other sites.
 Consider whether there are community sites you could write for, or whether you can swap guest posts with another blogger in your niche.
 Just be sure to keep your posts useful, relevant and unique – anything else and they can look spammy.

 31. Don’t give up and have fun!
 This is perhaps the most important piece of advice there is.
 If your blog is interesting and fun to write, then don’t give up.
-It might be 12 months or more before your blog starts to get a regular audience.
+It might be 12 months or more before you really start to grow your blog traffic to decent levels.
 It might be even longer, but remember you only need for one post to go viral on a social network for your blog’s popularity to leap overnight – keep plugging away, write your blog in a way that is genuine and fun for you, and it’ll happen!

-Do you have any other tips to add?
+Do you have any other tips to add to grow your blog traffic?
 We would love to know if you have a new way of drawing in readers.